 That $899 gold iPad Pro might not bust your charge card limit, but that’s not the test to see if you can afford it.

-If you charge $899 on a card with 15 percent APR, and make minimum monthly payments of $20, it will take you about 67 months to pay off your iPad, according to online calculators.
-In that time, you will pay $430 in interest charges — and by then newer, cooler models will be all the rage.
+If you charge $899 on a card with a 15 percent APR, and you make minimum monthly payments of $20, it will take you more than five years to pay off your iPad, according to online calculators.
+In that time, you will pay more than $400 in interest charges — meaning you will have paid more than $1,300 for an $899 device.

 Track your spending with one of the various free apps designed for the task.
 Seeing where your money really goes will help you spot unnecessary purchases and adjust your spending.

 As we explain in “5 Reasons You’ll Never Get Out of Debt”:

 “If you don’t know where your money is going or even how much you make monthly, you’ll never get out of debt.
 Every time you open your bank account, it will be a crapshoot whether there is money there.”